Cinderella (2012 film)

 Cinderella (Zолушка) is a 2012 Russian romantic comedy film directed by Anton Bormatov.
 The picture is a modernized version of the Charles Perrault tale.

 Plot

 Masha Krapivina (Kristina Asmus) comes to Moscow from Lipetsk.
 She studies at an institute and works as a maid for a rich family, where she has to please the mean-spirited mistress Lyudmila (Margarita Bychkova) and her two daughters: Polina (Elizaveta Boyarskaya) and Ksenia (Anna Sherling).

-Meanwhile, the maid has a crush on the famous singer Alexis Korolevich (Artyom Tkachenko).
+Meanwhile, the maid has a crush on the famous singer Alexey Korolevich (Artyom Tkachenko).
 Learning that the host family is going to a private party with his participation, Masha is ready to do anything to see her idol.
 Her aunt Agniya Bordo (Nonna Grishayeva), editor-in-chief of "Yellow PRESS", comes to her aid.
 She is ready to give her an invitation, but only with the condition that she fulfills a journalistic task.